readham1010/retalApp2/retalApp2/README.md

 3- You need to set jwtPrivateKey and dbPassword

-otherwise, when you run the listener, you will get fatal error as ecplained below
+otherwise, when you run the listener, you will get fatal error as explained below

 type: node app and press Enter Key